Which Color Model Can Make Your Design Stand Out? RGB or CMYK?

 - CMYK: Best for physical printing

-Choosing The Right Color Model
+Choosing The Right Color Model: RGB vs CMYK

 Authentic Color Representation